atc-project/atomic-threat-coverage/README.md

 #### Will my private analytics (Detection Rules, Logging Policies, etc) be transferred somewhere?

 No. Only to your confluence node, according to configuration provided in `scripts/config.py`.
-Atomic Threat Coverage doesn't connects to any other remote hosts, you can easily check it.
+Atomic Threat Coverage doesn't connect to any other remote hosts, you can easily check it.

 #### What do you mean saying "evangelize threat information sharing" then?